evgenyb/aks-workshops/04-gitops-in-aks-with-flux/labs/lab-04/readme.md

 ## Estimated completion time - xx min

+When you bootstrap Flux with `flux bootstrap` command, it creates "system" `flux-system` git repository source and `flux-system` Kustomization resources.
+But quite often k8sKubernetes manifests and helm charts are stored at different github repositories, therefore you might need to configure several `GitRepository` resources and corresponding `Kustomization` resources that will fetch the k8s manifests from the source and apply it on the cluster.

+Flux provides you with [flux create source git](https://fluxcd.io/docs/cmd/flux_create_source_git/) and  [flux create kustomization](https://fluxcd.io/docs/cmd/flux_create_kustomization/) set of commands that create these resources.

 ## Goals

+The goal for this lab is to learn how to create and configure Flux  `GitRepository` and `Kustomization` resources.

 * Create Kubernetes secret with Git SSH authentication key
 * Create GitRepository using `flux cli`